 Some of these behaviours will be handled with reference to other policies in school such as the behaviour policy1 anti- bullying policy, child protection policy and online safety, including approaches to filtering and monitoring, policy2, although if any doubt over the correct response, staff, volunteers and visitors should not hesitate to report concerns following normal safeguarding procedures.
-It may be that offering support and disciplinary actions may occur at the same time, for instance in the case of the perpetrator.
+It may be that offering support and disciplinary actions may occur at the same time, for instance, in the perpetrator's case.

-Our child on child abuse policy includes the following information:
+Our child-on-child abuse policy includes the following information:

-- Procedures to minimise the risk of child on child abuse. - How allegations are recorded, and dealt with. - Clear processes as to how victims, perpetrators and any other children affected will be supported
+- Procedures to minimise the risk of child-on-child abuse. - How allegations are recorded and dealt with. - Clear processes as to how victims, perpetrators and any other children affected will be supported

-Our child on child abuse policy covers all aspects of child on child abuse but concentrates on child on child abuse in the context of sexual harassment and sexual violence.
-It is compliant with the statutory guidance on peer-onpeer abuse as set out in KCSiE (September 2023) and should be read in conjunction with the Local Safeguarding
+Our child-on-child abuse policy covers all aspects of child-on-child abuse but concentrates on child-on-child abuse in the context of sexual harassment and sexual violence.
+It is compliant with the statutory guidance on child-on-child abuse as set out in KCSiE (September 2024) and should be read in conjunction with the Local Safeguarding Children Board's (LSCB) Safeguarding Policy and Procedures, and any relevant Practice Guidance.
+The school has also written this policy considering the 'Sexual Violence and Sexual Harassment between Children in Schools and Colleges' guidance 2018.